 - External links to authoritative websites

-Additionally and even more importantly, make sure your keyword and its variations for a given article are present in the first paragraph, the article’s title, the page’s url (permalink on WordPress), and in the conclusion.
+Additionally and even more importantly, make sure your keyword and its variations for a given article are present in the first paragraph, the article’s title, the page’s URL (permalink on WordPress), and in the conclusion.
 Obviously, in the content too, but these are critical locations if you want to boost your rankings for a given keyword.

 Improve your internal linking, too.
 Let’s say you wrote a piece on obesity in the Poodle breed two months ago and you are now writing an article about the best diet for a healthy Poodle.
 You then mention obesity in your new article (the topics are very much related.)
-Most webmasters do not do much and keep on writing their article.
+Most webmasters do not do much and keep on writing their articles.
 Improving your internal linking means going back to every single one of your posts and add internal links to related posts.

 9. Update Your Website Frequently